DrGBL/snp2hla_redux/README.md

 (4) More options to control the QC parameters of *MakeReference* and *SNP2HLA*

+There was no change in the algorithm otherwise.
+Specifically, the actual imputation is only performed by Beagle, and the rest of the software is used as a wrapper for Beagle.

 ## Credit and citation
 You will find that much of the code and documentation was either inspired by or directly pulled from **HLA-TAPAS**.